nihalkenkre/emu_os/tools/README.md

 ```
 emufs_copy <disk_image> <file_to_copy>
 ```
 It takes a file and copies the raw data to the image.
 It adds an entry to the file table.
+This tool is built by the `Makefile` in the root directory, and invoked when required.